adhaamehab/blog/content/posts/2024-06-18-rant-on-python.md

-+++
+---
-title = "You are Writing Python the Wrong Way" date = 2024-02-03T10:30:00+03:00 draft = false description = "A rant about how Python is a functional, declarative language and why the language itself hates complexity and imperative code." summary = "A discussion on Python's true nature as a functional and declarative language." toc = true readTime = true autonumber = true
+title : "You are Writing Python the Wrong Way" date : 2024-02-03T10:30:00+03:00 draft : false description : "A rant about how Python is a functional, declarative language and why the language itself hates complexity and imperative code." summary : "A discussion on Python's true nature as a functional and declarative language." toc : true readTime : true autonumber : true tags : ['python', 'functional-programming'] showTags : true
-+++
+---

 # You are Writing Python the Wrong Way
 > Or I have a high ego and I think you should listen to me.